PiotrDuma/payroll/README.md

 + JPA/Hibernate infrastructure forced changes in Employee interfaces' references.
 Associated methods entities had to be related by public abstract classes to initialize entities;
 + Union Affiliation has been excluded from Employee and implemented as independent domain with ability to create many instances and changing dues using different entry point;
 + Payday Transaction is a new service aggregating required elements across domains;
 + every Change Employee Transaction is placed in separated class provided by factory;
++ every transaction is available to be invoked through RESTController endpoints;

 ## Biblography